My Guide To Stockpicking in the junior mining universe

 1. Listing, activity, news

 Always look if a junior mining company has a decent, functional and up to date website, and has a continuous series of news releases published on it, preferably on material issues, and preferably the same news releases published on sites like tmxmoney.com through Marketwired, Canada Newswire or others.
 By continuous I mean at least once every month or two months.
-Every news release costs a company about $800-1000, so if it hardly announces anything on tmxmoney.com but still does on its own site, it's an indication of a severe cash problem.
+Every news release on tmxmoney.com costs a company about $800-1000, so if it hardly announces anything on tmxmoney.com but still does on its own site, it's an indication of a severe cash problem.
 If it doesn't do this either, than it is probably completely out of cash and/or inactive.
-Also watch out for streams of meaningless news releases, like mentioning series of several high grade short intercepts of for example 0.5m @80g/t, each intercept proudly presented in separate news releases.
-You will learn to recognize yourself which news release is material and which one is not after reading hundreds of them.
+In order to find all news releases, go to Stockwatch.com.
+A cheap subscription is a great starting point for doing due diligence as Stockwatch might look outdated, but it is the best source for information on stocks.

 Another red flag is mentioning third party promotion or an interview of the CEO (especially on some kind of IR firm channel) as a news release.
 This is just blatant promotion, and not many serious junior miners will ever do this.

 Otherwise it would have been very weird to see a FS containing a much smaller resource estimate out of the blue, this could even be against regulations if I'm not mistaken, as all material changes (like a smaller resource definitely is) have to be disclosed immediately.
 The integration of such a completely different resource estimate would take at least a few months, so this probably has been the reason to release an updated PEA plus resource estimate first, before the company could continue with its FS.
 They should have brought the disappointment on the resource estimate much more transparent.
 Needless to say I lost all confidence in management when I found out about this, and so should you.
 When things like this happen, management and BoD is immediately transferred onto my "blacklist".

 - companies not quickly (1-2 weeks) following up on bad news which demands action to solve things.
 Here is an example of two recent cases, and its implications on share prices.
 For example, a certain company was announcing trouble regarding grade variance and a possible cash shortfall right before first gold pour (first stage of commencing actual production).
 Grade variance means the company detected different grades compared to their resource estimate which was used for their most recent economic study, in turn used to base the mine plan on), when testing the ore/leaching material ready for processing through the mine plant.
 In this case the grade disappointed obviously.